Malamute Rottweiler Mix: Meet the MalaRott Hybrid Dog

 Malamute longevity and health issues

-According to the Canine Health Information Center (CHIC) database, the Alaskan Malamute breed can transmit these heritable (genetic) health conditions from parent dog to a puppy.
+According to the Canine Health Information Center (CHIC) database, the Alaskan Malamute breed can transmit these heritable (genetic) health conditions from a parent dog to a puppy.

 Proper pre-breeding pre-screening can identify which dogs are safe to breed.